 However, you may be asking yourself ‘is equity release a safe option?’
 Here at The Equity Release Experts, this is a question we can help answer.

-We’re also members of the Equity Release Council (ERC) and adhere to its high standards of conduct.
+We’re members of the Equity Release Council (ERC) and adhere to its high standards of conduct.
 All plans we recommend meet the Equity Release Council standards and include the no-negative equity guarantee, so you will never end up owing more than the value of your property.
 Plans meeting the ERC’s standards also ensure that you have the right to remain in your property for life – or until you move into long-term care – as well as the right to move home (subject to provider criteria).

 If you are unsure whether equity release is a safe option for you, get guidance from our expert equity release advisers you can trust and call us on 0800 188 4812 or request a callback.